 Seeding a new aquarium has become a popular practice.
 It is the process of transferring nitrifying bacteria from an established aquarium to a new aquarium.
 Seeding gives the new aquarium a jump start on the cycling process.
-Normally, it takes 4-6 weeks for the growth of beneficial bacteria to complete the nitrogen cycle in a new aquarium.
+Normally, it takes 4 to 6 weeks for the growth of beneficial bacteria to complete the nitrogen cycle in a new aquarium.
 It is not unusual for seeded aquariums to fully cycle in half the time it would normally take, thus allowing you to stock more fish in the new tank sooner.
 Seeding also helps to reduce stress on the fish and reduces or eliminates fish loss due to the startup cycle.

 Where the Bacteria Live

 Aquarium Seeding Material Sources

 The challenge of acquiring seeding material is why more people don't seed their new aquariums, but there are several options for getting your hands on some.
 If you have at least one aquarium running already, seeding material is easily obtained.
 If you don't have another established tank, look to a few outside sources:

 - Local fish stores (LFS): Fish shops may accommodate a customer's request for seeding material.